Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vFY-jE4PMA0.md

 ### Transcript

-> uh someone asking if we're hiring uh you can go to coffeestandstudios.com jobs and it looks like we are hiring a generalist game designer right now this is uh if you want to see what jobs are available you can use that link live your live your dreams
+> someone asking if we're hiring, you can go to coffeestandstudios.com jobs and it looks like we are hiring a generalist game designer right now this is, if you want to see what jobs are available you can use that link live your live your dreams